meteor/meteor/content/routing.md

 (This is not the entire `appBody` component, but we highlight the most important part here).
 Here, we are using a Blaze feature called `Template.dynamic` to render a template which is attached to the the `main` property of the data context.
 Using Blaze Layout, we can change that `main` property when a route is accessed.

-We do that by changing the `action` function of our `listShow` route definition:
+We do that in the `action` function of our `listsShow` route definition:

 ```js
 FlowRouter.route('/lists/:_id', {